-Use platform secret stores: GitHub secrets, GitLab CI variables, Jenkins credentials.
+Use the platform's secret store, not a checked-in file: GitHub secrets, GitLab CI variables, Jenkins credentials.

-# GitHub - production secrets only in production environment
+# GitHub - production secrets bound to the production environment

 jobs: